Northern Middlesex Region Housing Snapshot

 Summary of housing conditions and future housing needs in Northern Middlesex County.

 The NMCOG region, also known as Greater Lowell, consists of nine municipalities, including Lowell, a Gateway City, and its surrounding suburbs, which vary from established suburbs to more rural suburbs.
 The NMCOG communities have varying densities, demographics, and costs, encompassing rural, urban, and suburban communities with different housing dynamics.
-All nine communities, however, are experiencing a housing shortage like the rest of the state.
+All nine communities, however, are experiencing a housing shortage like the rest of the Commonwealth.
 There is high demand for housing and a limited inventory, which has caused prices to increase rapidly.
 In all the region’s municipalities, the income needed to afford the median home or rent (while not being cost burdened) is higher than the median income of existing residents.
-Housing Plan projections anticipate the region needs to 9,800 new homes to the year-round supply over ten years to achieve housing abundance, an increase of 8.3%.
+Housing Plan projections anticipate the region needs to add at least 9,800 new homes to the year-round supply over ten years, or as many as 11,100 with higher population growth.
+NMCOG’s regional housing plan At Home in Greater Lowell accounts for even more measures of unmet housing need.
+As a result, it sets even higher targets, identifying a need for 19,250 homes over fifteen years (2020-2035).
+Achieving any of these targets will require concerted efforts to open up new housing opportunities.
+Higher levels of production will expand housing choices for Greater Lowell residents and contribute to the state’s housing needs.

 60% Increase in median home price from 2012 - 2023 (inflation adjusted)

 NMCOG’s proximity to the Greater Boston area influences its housing market as there is access to jobs with higher wages, especially since it is connected to Boston via commuter rail in Lowell and Billerica.
-Thus, demand for housing from workers earning Boston wages has driven up housing costs in Greater Lowell and like other regions, there is a disparity in the region’s median income compared to housing cost.
+Thus, demand for housing from workers earning Boston wages has driven up housing costs in Greater Lowell.
+As in other regions, housing costs are higher than residents earning near the region’s median income can afford.
 Over the past decade, the median sales price of a home has increased by more than 60%, while median income has increased by only around 10%.
 The residents in the region are feeling the effects of these higher housing costs as indicated by cost burden; nearly one-third of households in the region are considered cost burdened, meaning they pay more than 30% of their income on housing costs (45% of renter households are cost burdened and 25% of owner households are cost burdened).

 Northern Middlesex County Housing Demand

 Despite the stable population, the number of households in the Greater Lowell region is projected to increase by 6.6% from 2025 – 2035.
 About one-third of this growth is attributable to existing households who are overcrowded, doubled up, homeless, or in otherwise unsuitable situations.
-As with most other regions, Older Adults are the fastest growing household segment.
-The 7,300 increase in households headed by an Older Adult make up 94% of net household increase.
-The region is also projected to substantial increases in households headed by people age 35 – 54, which are also projected to grow by 7,300.
+As with most other regions, older adults are the fastest-growing household segment.
+The 7,300-household increase in households headed by an older adult constitutes 94% of net household increase.
+The region is also projected to see substantial increases (7,300 households) in households headed by people age 35 – 54.

-Increases are projected across almost all household groups and incomes, with the exception of higher-income, non-senior households without children, which are projected to decline.
+Increases are projected across almost all household groups and incomes, except for higher-income, under-65 households without children, which are projected to decline.
 Notably, there is a projected increase in family households across all income groups.
 The region is projected to experience an increase of 4,800 older adults with incomes below $75,000, including 2,200 extremely low-income older adults living alone.

-EOHLC projects that the NMCOG/Greater Lowell region needs to add 9,800 homes to the year-round stock over the next decade in order to achieve housing abundance, an increase of 8.3% over the 2020 housing stock.
-This includes about 2,000 homes available for sale or rent and 2,400 homes for households that are currently overcrowded, doubled up, homeless, or in otherwise unsuitable conditions.
+EOHLC projects that the NMCOG/Greater Lowell region needs to add 9,800 homes to the year-round stock over the next decade to achieve housing abundance, an increase of 8.3% over the 2020 housing stock.
+This includes about 2,000 homes available for sale or rent and 2,400 homes for households that are currently overcrowded, doubled up, experiencing homelessness, or in otherwise unsuitable conditions.
 Under the high-growth scenario, the region could need as many as 11,100 homes, an increase of 9.4%.

 Help Us Improve Mass.gov with your feedback